pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 export * from './db-provider/db-provider.ts';
 ```

-Let's add the `SqlStorage api` provider, first add the `Cordova SqLite plugin` to the project:
+Let's add the `SQLStorage API` provider, first add the `Cordova SQLite plugin` to the project:

 ```sh
 ionic plugin add cordova-sqlite-storage
 ```

-Next instantiate the `SqlStorage` class, let's call it `storage`, and add the `set` and `get` methods that will call the same methods from the `SqlStorage` class:
+Next instantiate the `SQLiteStorage` class; let's call it `storage` and add the `set` and `get` methods that will call the same methods from the `SqlStorage` class:

 ```ts
 import { Injectable } from '@angular/core';